 Will Department contractors have access to the system?

 Describe what privacy training is provided to users, either generally or specifically relevant to the program or system?

 As annual PII training is provided through department, the user community is also given periodic updates through e-mails from the CIO reminding them of their responsibility in the area of privacy and privacy issues.
-MSHA also provides initial awareness and training before setting up new access account and requires that the end user provide validation of the their taking of the initial training which is kept on file.
+MSHA also provides initial awareness training before setting up a new access account and requires that the user provide validation of completing their training which is kept on file.

 What auditing measures and technical safeguards are in place to prevent misuse of data?